How to Get a Premium Class Upgrade?

 Manila, Philippines – A smartly dressed, single guy in his 30s is the passenger most likely to get a free upgrade according to a survey of 700 cabin crew by leading global travel search site Skyscanner.
 The survey found that nearly two-thirds (61%) of cabin crew have given someone a free upgrade and it’s single guys that are bagging the premium seats.

 However, at the other end of the scale, forget it if you’re flying as a hen party.
 The flyers voted least likely to get an upgrade are women in their late teens, wearing revealing clothing and traveling as part of a group.

-For those who don’t fit the bill, crew have outlined how passengers can up their chances of getting that elusive free upgrade.
-While a few manners will go far, frequent flyers and solo travellers are odds-on favourite to get bumped up to premium, when seats become available.
+For those who don’t fit the bill, the crew have outlined how passengers can up their chances of getting that elusive free upgrade.
+While a few manners will go far, frequent flyers and solo travelers are the odds-on favorites to get bumped up to premium, when seats become available.

-Cabin crew reveal the top 10 ways to boost your chances of getting a free upgrade:
+Cabin crew reveals the top 10 ways to boost your chances of getting a free upgrade:

-- Be friendly and polite – A massive 82% of crew say it makes a difference
+- Be friendly and polite – A massive 82% of the crew say it makes a difference

-- Travel alone – 72% are most likely to upgrade a lone traveller
+- Travel alone – 72% are most likely to upgrade a lone traveler

 - Dress smartly – 59% are more likely to upgrade a well-dressed passenger